conviva-nsolanki/eco-android-readme/README.md

 ### Override Activity Name

 This feature supports overriding the default Activity Name in the Screen View Event.
-Add the public variable _convivaScreenName_ in the corresponding activity which you want to set the screen name.
+Add the public variable `convivaScreenName` in the corresponding activity which you want to set the screen name.

-The following example shows how to override the default Activity name:

 ```java
 public class ExampleActivity extends Activity {